rancher/rancher-docs/docs/api/workflows/kubeconfigs.md

 ## Listing Kubeconfigs

-Listing previously generated Kubeconfigs can be useful in order to clean up backing tokens if the Kubeconfig is no longer needed (e.g., it was issued temporarily).
-Admins can list all Kubeconfigs, while regular users can only see theirs.
+Listing previously generated Kubeconfigs can be useful for cleaning up backing tokens if the Kubeconfig is no longer needed (e.g., it was issued temporarily).
+Admins can list all Kubeconfigs, while regular users can only view their own.

 ```sh
 kubectl get kubeconfig